Delhi minister pitches for formation of panel for NCR states to control pollution | Business

 - India

-Delhi's Environment Minister Gopal Rai pitched for the formation of a regional implementation committee on Tuesday for the NCR states to control pollution.
+Delhi's Environment Minister Gopal Rai has pitched for the formation of a regional implementation committee for the NCR states to control pollution.

 He stressed on a collective and cohesive approach to combat air pollution and said public transport coming from the states falling in the National Capital Region (NCR) to Delhi should run on CNG or electricity.

-Rai attended a virtual meeting of the environment ministers of the NCR states, organised under the chairmanship of the Union environment minister, to review air quality management and abatement of air pollution in the region.
+Rai attended a virtual meeting of the environment ministers of the NCR states on Tuesday, organised under the chairmanship of the Union environment minister, to review air quality management and abatement of air pollution in the region.

 ''More than two-thirds of Delhi's pollution is from outside sources.
 According to a CSE report last year, only 31 per cent of Delhi's pollution is due to internal sources, while external sources contribute 69 per cent.
 The NCR states will have to take all necessary steps to reduce air pollution,'' he said.